handsontable/handsontable/docs/content/guides/cell-functions/cell-editor.md

     padding: '15px',
     zIndex: 999
   };

-  // Let's use ref instead of state to apply the changes immediately,
-  // without waiting for the next component rerender. const valueRef = React.useRef('');

-  // A hook that takes a factory function that provides the set of methods
-  // from BaseEditor that your custom editor needs to override.
-It also provides the editor instance
+  // A hook that takes a set of methods that your custom editor needs to override.
-  // reference in case other functions need to access its methods, like `finishEditing`. const hotCustomEditorInstanceRef = useHotEditor((runSuper) => ({
+  // It also provides partial editor API in case other functions need to access it, like `finishEditing`. const { value, setValue, finishEditing } = useHotEditor({
-    setValue(value) {
-      valueRef.current = value;
-    },

-    getValue() {
-      return valueRef.current;
-    },

-    open() {
+    onOpen() {
       mainElementRef.current.style.display = 'block';
     },

-    close() {
+    onClose() {
       mainElementRef.current.style.display = 'none';
     },

-    prepare(row, col, prop, td, originalValue, cellProperties) {
+    onPrepare(row, col, prop, td, originalValue, cellProperties) {
-      // We'll need to call the `prepare` method from
-      // the editor instance base class, as it provides
-      // the component with the information needed to use the editor
-      // (hotInstance, row, col, prop, TD, originalValue, cellProperties) runSuper().prepare(row, col, prop, td, originalValue, cellProperties);

       const tdPosition = td.getBoundingClientRect();

       // As the `prepare` method is triggered after selecting